Jameh Mosque of Varamin

-(Note: Other various names include the Congregational Mosque of Varamin, the Friday Mosque of Varamin, and the Grand Mosque of Varamin.) is a Friday mosque (jāmeh) located in Varamin in the Theran province of Iran.
+(Note: Other various names include the Congregational Mosque of Varamin, the Friday Mosque of Varamin, and the Grand Mosque of Varamin.) is a Shi'ite Friday mosque (jāmeh) located in Varamin in the Tehran province of Iran.

 The mosque is one of the oldest buildings in the city of Varamin.
 Its construction began during the reign of Sultan Mohammad Khodabaneh and was completed in during the rule of his son, Abu Sa'id Bahadur Khan.
 The mosque comprises a shabestan, a portico, a large brick dome, an adjacent structure beside the shabestan, ten small arches, and one large central arch.

 The mosque was added to the Iran National Heritage List on 6 January 1932, administered by the Cultural Heritage, Handicrafts and Tourism Organization of Iran.